 As a result many users have felt limited by the storage options offered.
 However, it is possible to apply a registry hack to a Windows computer that will allow you to use the storage on your device to save files and folders as you would any other mass storage.

-With your phone connected to your computer (ensuring Zune is closed), simply visit ultimate-networx.net to download the software, save it to your PC and extract; run Wp7UsbStorageEnabler.exe in administrator mode and select Enable, then Quit.
+With your phone connected to your computer (ensuring Zune is closed), simply visit ultimate-networx.net [No Longer Available] to download the software, save it to your PC and extract; run Wp7UsbStorageEnabler.exe in administrator mode and select Enable, then Quit.

 Once done, you should find your phone listed as a storage device in Windows Explorer.
 Remember to keep Zune closed when using this.
 If you decide that you’re happy syncing media files via Zune and don’t need this option simply run the utility again and select Disable.